A Virgin and a Whore

-A Virgin and a Whore is the fourth album by Finnish melodic death metal band Eternal Tears of Sorrow.
-It was their last album before the band's hiatus.
+A Virgin and a Whore is the fourth album by Finnish melodic death metal band Eternal Tears of Sorrow and features songs written by the entire band.
+It was their last album before their hiatus.
 This is the last EToS album to feature keyboardist Pasi Hiltula (who had been in the band since early 1999) and the only album to feature guitarist Antti Kokko.

 The seventh song on the album, "Sick, Dirty and Mean" is a cover song, originally written and performed by Accept.
 The band had rehearsed the song for a two-part tribute album (Tribute to Accept Vol. 1 & 2) in 1999 but didn't have any extra time to record it.
 So, they decided to include the song on A Virgin and a Whore.

 The album's cover art was made by Niklas Sundin of Cabin Fever Media and guitarist of Dark Tranquillity.